![]() |

 In the 1970s and 1980s, Danish wind energy underwent revolutionary development beginning with the famous Tvind wind turbine.
 The 2.0 MW turbine was completed in 1978.
 It represents the core technology and decisive breakthrough for Danish wind turbines (Maegaard 2009).
 In that same year, the Danish Wind Turbine Owner’s Association was established, which encouraged sharing of technology by inventors and self-builders using diverse materials, varied construction techniques, and numerous turbine and blade designs.
 Within a few years, Vestas, Bonus, Nordtank, Micon, and other Danish companies became world leaders in the manufacture and export of robust and reliable wind turbines.

 As we followed the development of wind energy, we realized that kite aerial photography (KAP) is a special technique to acquire low-height imagery beside and even within active wind farms, where other methods of aerial photography would be risky or prohibited.
-We have pursued KAP in many Kansas wind farms, and KAP has proven to be an effective way to illustrate wind turbines and their surroundings.
+We have pursued KAP in many Kansas wind farms and elsewhere across the United States, Canada and northern Europe.
+KAP has proven to be an effective way to illustrate wind turbines and their surroundings.

 Elk River Wind Farm (2005) – One hundred wind turbines are situated on the crest of the Flint Hills, which forms the drainage divide between the Fall-Verdigris and Walnut-Arkansas basins.
 This site is ideally located to catch wind from all directions.
 The GE Wind turbines are capable of generating 150 megawatts of electricity, sufficient for about 42,000 homes.
 Each tower is 262 feet tall and blades are 125 feet long.
 Total height with a blade in the upright position is about 390 feet.